Making 'fake food' for a living

 The Indian woman who makes 'fake food' for a living

-Shilpa Mitha's creations of classic Indian dishes made with clay went viral on Instagram, prompting her to quit her job and pursue her hobby of making food miniatures.
+Shilpa Mitha quit her job to pursue her hobby of making clay miniatures of classic Indian dishes.

 -